FrankDouwes/justHike/README.md

 - update to Cordova 9 (assuming this will break everything!)
 <br/><br/>
 - iOS still not animating to correct mile when clicking on mile in elevation profile?
-- iOS bugs (possibly related to the use of the depricated alerts plugin)
-- iOS scroll bugs (poi list)
+- iOS scroll jump bug
 - iOS locator bug
 - iOS unknown navigation error: Scroll on leaflet map (id = 70?), go back to elevation profile, grey screen...